tuvabjornberg/IOOPM-tubj5452/inluppar/inlupp1/README.md

    $ make freq_count.out
    $ command time --verbose ./freq_count.out filename.txt
    ```

+ # Notes and error handling

+  - Errors and edge-cases are handled, mostly, by returning a void pointer to NULL.
+This void pointer is a part of an element with the type elem_t.
+The type is declared in common.h.
+  - The functions in hash_table assumes a suitable hash_function (hash_fun) and equality function (eq_fun) to fit the elem_t type ioopm_eq_function as seen in common.h.
+  - The functions in linked_list assumes a suitable equality function (eq_fun) to fit the elem_t type ioopm_eq_function as seen in common.h.
+  - It is assumed that the user ensures proper memory management when using the hash_table, linked_list and iterator, including freeing the allocated for keys, values, lists, iterators and options after use.

  # Initial Profiling Results
    ## small.txt
    **Most used functions:** \